-Bushfire risk is identified in the potential bushfire scenarios outlined in Section 2, which indicate the potential bushfire events that could impact life and property within the subject site and adjacent land.
-These two scenarios are considered to cover the majority of bushfire events that could occur in order to develop suitable mitigation and manage as much of the bushfire risk as possible.
+Bushfire risk is identified in the potential bushfire scenario outlined in Section 3, which indicates the potential bushfire events that could impact life and property within the subject site and adjacent land.
+This scenario is considered to cover the majority of bushfire events that could occur in order to develop suitable mitigation and manage as much of the bushfire risk as possible.